 Bessie Smith was a Greeley native.

 She went to Greeley High School where she graduated in 1899.
+Her family may have moved to the Cripple Creek area during the Gold Rush days in 1900.

 She planned buildings.